September 1, 2019

 Bragg Creek Environmental Coalition leads the call for a new Moose Mountain Wildland to be designated in eastern Kananaskis Country.

 A draft management plan for the Sheep Valley Protected Areas – Sheep River Provincial Park and Bluerock Wildland Park – is released for public comment by Alberta Community Development.
 AWA is broadly satisfied that the draft plan should do a good job of preserving the wilderness values that make these parks so special.

 Alberta Forest Products Association releases its Alberta Forest Usage Survey, commissioned to study the “societal values Albertans hold towards their forestlands,” produces some surprising results:

 Spray Lake Sawmills’ (SLS) draft Detailed Forest Management Plan is rejected by the Government of Alberta.
 SLS announces that it will take 12 to 15 months to re-write this plan.

 Petro Canada drills sour gas test wells in its Sullivan field (immediately north of Hwy 531, east of Highwood House).

-Spray Lake Sawmills submits its draft Detailed Forest Management Plan for its Forest Management Agreement to Alberta government.
+In December, Spray Lake Sawmills submits its draft Detailed Forest Management Plan for its Forest Management Agreement to Alberta government.

 The Government of Alberta amends plans for the Evan Thomas Provincial Recreation Area to allow increased development in the recreation area.
 The amendments allow for the expansion of existing buildings and facilities by 20% of existing floor area, while large hotels are allowed to increase 15%.
 Later, the Evan Thomas Provincial Recreation Area is amended and Management Plan is released.